hellohaptik/docs_haptik/docs/bot-builder/basic/introduction.md

     Tip: A bot is a program that communicates with you, commonly using a chat or voice interface.

 **How is *Conversation Studio* used?**
 On *Conversation Studio*, you can create a bot i.e. formulate different conversation flows.
-Instead of creating bots on your own, our Bot Builder gives you a framework and components to build the bot without much effort.
+Instead of creating bots on your own, our Conversation Studio gives you a framework and components to build the bot without much effort.

 **How does the Bot building process work?**
 Creating the conversation flow in your bots might seem straightforward, but there are a few things bot builders do to engage users as they interact with bots -